aerospike/aerospike-client-python/doc/client.rst

 Assume every in-line example runs this code beforehand:

 .. warning::
     Only run example code on a brand new Aerospike server.
-This code deletes all records in the ``test`` namespace!
+This code deletes all records in the ``demo`` set!

 .. include:: examples/boilerplate.py
     :code: python